 - Your collector verifies the identity of each participant, helps you fill out the order form and sample envelopes, witnesses DNA collection and then sends your samples to our lab

-- Results are be ready online one (1) business day after the samples arrive at our laboratory
+- Results are ready online two (2) business days after the samples arrive at our laboratory.
+If you prefer, you can get 1-day or same-day results for an additional fee

 There is only one real difference between IDENTIGENE’s home and legal paternity tests.That difference is in the method in collecting the DNA samples.
 As already mentioned, a legal paternity test needs a chain-of-custody to withstand in court, whereas a home test (not for legal purposes) can be collected (unsupervised) in the privacy of your home.